 St. James home prices are not only among the most expensive in North Carolina, but St. James real estate also consistently ranks among the most expensive in America.

-St. James is a decidedly white-collar town, with fully 91.21% of the workforce employed in white-collar jobs, well above the national average.
+St. James is a decidedly white-collar town, with fully 94.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, St. James is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in St. James who work in management occupations (22.11%), sales jobs (12.19%), and teaching (11.75%).
+There are especially a lot of people living in St. James who work in management occupations (18.88%), sales jobs (16.68%), and computer science and math (14.54%).

 Also of interest is that St. James has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 30.66% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 39.70% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, St. James is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 St. James is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Despite being a small town, St. James has a lot of people using a ferryboat to get to and from work every day.
 Most of these people on a ferryboat are using it to get to good jobs in other cities.

 The people who call St. James home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. James residents report their race to be White, followed by Asian.
-Important ancestries of people in St. James include German, Irish, English, Italian, and Polish.
+The greatest number of St. James residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in St. James include Irish, German, English, Italian, and Polish.

 The most common language spoken in St. James is English.
 Other important languages spoken here include Spanish and Scandinavian languages.